A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Application of the Bayesian framework

 In this section, we compare the coupled models (using either REV-scale formulation or \textit{Pore-Network} model in $\Omega_\PM$) with the pore-scale resolved model~\eqref{eq:pore}--\eqref{eq:no-slip}.
 For the REV-scale model formulation, we consider the Stokes--Darcy problem with the \textit{Classical IC} \eqref{eq:IC-mass}--\eqref{eq:IC-BJJ} and the \textit{Generalized IC}~\eqref{eq:NEW-mass}--\eqref{eq:NEW-tangential}.
 We demonstrate that the latter ones are more accurate than the \textit{Classical IC} in case of parallel flows to the interface and that they are suitable for arbitrary flow directions where the \textit{Classical IC} fail.
-As shown in~\citeA{Weishaupt_2019, weishaupt2020a}, the hybrid-dimensional coupled model using a \textit{Pore-Network} approach in $\Omega_\PM$ can be an efficient and accurate choice for simulating free flow over structured porous media.
+As shown in~\cite{Weishaupt_2019, weishaupt2020a}, the hybrid-dimensional coupled model using a \textit{Pore-Network} approach in $\Omega_\PM$ can be an efficient and accurate choice for simulating free flow over structured porous media.

-Here, our goal is to assess the coupled model's accuracy in comparison to the above-mentioned REV-scale approaches and under the influence of pore-scale parameter uncertainty.
-As a reference data we use the fully resolved pore-scale model for the velocity and pressure (\Cref{fig:streamlines}).
+Here, our goal is to assess the coupled model's accuracy compared to the above-mentioned REV-scale approaches and under the influence of pore-scale parameter uncertainty.
+As reference data, we use the fully resolved pore-scale model for the velocity and pressure (Figure~\ref{fig:streamlines}).
 However, it is worth mentioning that the Stokes--Darcy model with \textit{Classical IC} and \textit{Generalized IC} can only offer predictions on the REV scale.
-Therefore, we average the values of SRQs obtained for the fully resolved pore-scale model and as well as the \textit{Pore-Network} model for consistency.
-The averaging is performed via a volume averaging approach, discussed in \Cref{sec:square-response} to make the REV-scale numerical simulation results comparable with that of the pore-scale resolved simulation.
+Therefore, we average the values of SRQs obtained for the fully resolved pore-scale model as well as the \textit{Pore-Network} model for consistency.
+The averaging is performed via a volume averaging approach, discussed in Section~\ref{sec:square-response} to make the REV-scale numerical simulation results comparable with that of the pore-scale resolved simulation.

 The pore-scale model and the coupled models have been implemented in the open-source simulator DuMu$^\textrm{x}$ \cite{koch2021dumux}.
-The Bayesian analysis has been performed using a new open-source, object-oriented Python framework \textit{BayesValidRox}.
-This framework provides an automated workflow for surrogate-based sensitivity analysis, Bayesian calibration, and validation of computational models with a modular structure.
+The Bayesian analysis has been performed using a new open-source, object-oriented Python package \textit{BayesValidRox}\footnote{\url{https://pypi.org/project/bayesvalidrox/}}.
+It provides an automated workflow for surrogate-based sensitivity analysis, Bayesian calibration, and validation of computational models with a modular structure.

 Replacing the models with their surrogates drastically reduces the total computational time of the analysis.
 This gain is essential in computationally demanding uncertainty quantification tasks, such as propagation or inference.
 In this study, we observed that by using a well-trained surrogate model, we could speed up one simulation run from $10 \sim 15$ s to only $0.005 \sim 0.007$ s with acceptable accuracy.